Barr able to put his stamp on executive power as Trump’s AG | WTOP

 “He doesn’t have anything to prove from a professional or career standpoint,” said his longtime colleague and friend, attorney Chuck Cooper.
 “He’s been at the apex of the legal profession for a long time.
 And so, in that respect, he’s unlike any other attorney general.
 He’s already ascended to that pinnacle once before.”

-Only one other attorney general has served two non-consecutive terms — John J. Crittenden, who held the job under presidents John Tyler and Millard Fillmore in the 19th century.
+Only one other attorney general has served two non-consecutive terms — John J. Crittenden, who held the job under presidents William Henry Harrison and John Tyler and later Millard Fillmore in the 19th century.
 Barr’s first stint was from 1991 to 1993, under President George H.W.
 Bush.

+He first encountered Bush, then director of the CIA, when Barr was working for the intelligence agency’s legislative counsel while attending law school.
+Bush was testifying before Congress against a proposal to notify people whose mail had been read by the CIA.

+Barr would recall, in an oral history for the University of Virginia: “Someone asked him a question, and he leaned back and said, ‘How the hell do I answer this one?’
+I whispered the answer in his ear, and he gave it, and I thought: ‘Who is this guy?
+He listens to legal advice when it’s given.’”

 He’s since initiated an investigation of the Russia probe that Trump supporters have embraced, but that Democrats see as vindictive and backward-looking.